Cokie Roberts, renowned journalist with ABC News, dies at 75

 Roberts was born Mary Martha Corinne Morrison Claiborne Boggs in New Orleans on Dec.
 27, 1943.

-She came from a political family and throughout her childhood and young adult life, Roberts rubbed elbows with some of Washington's most elite figures.
+She came from a political family and throughout her childhood and young adult life, Roberts rubbed elbows with some of Washington's most prominent figures.

-Her father was U.S. Rep. Hale Boggs, D-Louisiana, who went on to become House majority leader.
+Her father was Rep. Hale Boggs, D-Louisiana, who was elected to Congress in 1940 and went on to become House majority leader.

+He died in a plane crash in Alaska just before the 1972 election but was nevertheless re-elected.

+Cokie Roberts' mother, Lindy Boggs, won a special election for her late husband's seat in 1973 and served in the House through 1990.
+Lindy Boggs later served as U.S. ambassador to the Vatican, under President Bill Clinton.

-Among those close to her family were President Lyndon B. Johnson, who attended her wedding to columnist Steven Roberts, and former Speaker of the House Sam Rayburn, a frequent dinner guest at the Boggs's home in New Orleans.
+Among those close to Roberts' family were President Lyndon B. Johnson, who attended her wedding to the columnist Steven Roberts, and former Speaker of the House Sam Rayburn, a frequent dinner guest at the Boggs's home in New Orleans.

 Roberts earned her bachelor of arts in political science from Wellesley College in 1964.

-She is survived by her husband, Steven, a daughter, journalist Rebecca Roberts; a son, Lee; and several grandchildren.
+In addition to her husband, she is survived by a daughter, journalist Rebecca Roberts; a son, Lee; and several grandchildren.